noahjutz-2025-wise/sw-project/README.md

 - (V) There is a landing page
 - (N) You can log in and sign up
 - (A) Upon sign up, user can see recommendations and trending movies
-- (V) There is one admin that can access the dashboard and perform some action
+- (V) There is one admin that can access the dashboard and perform some action (action is TBD)
 - (N) The user can search any movie
 - (N) The user can save a watchlist
 - (A) The user can find other users